Healthy Homes Assessment Tutira

 Home Assessments Tutira for Rental Properties

-There are many things to be able to examine when conducting a house review to determine if your rental property is in compliance with the minimal requirements of the Healthy Homes Standards.
-The most common are:
+There are numerous concerns you should look for when conducting the home assessment to see if your rental property meets the minimal requirements of the Healthy Homes Standards.
+A few examples are:

-The repercussions of not having an Healthy home in relation to The Residential Tenancies Act and consequently falling on the wrong side of an tenancy services ruling can be significant for property owners and landlords.
-For expert advice, call today to book your rental properties home evaluation.
+The repercussions of not having an Healthy home in relation to the Residential Tenancies Act and consequently being in the wrong of the Tenancy solutions ruling can have a significant impact for property managers and landlords.
+For specialist advice get in touch today to book your rental properties house assessment.

 home assessments for rental properties